Baden Jaxen

-Baden Jaxen (born Dexter Terrez Strickland; October 1, 1990) is an American professional basketball player for BC Odessa of the Ukrainian Basketball SuperLeague.
+Baden Jaxen (born Dexter Terrez Strickland; October 1, 1990) is an American professional basketball player for BC Odesa of the Ukrainian Basketball SuperLeague.
 He played college basketball for the North Carolina Tar Heels.

 Early life

-Strickland was born on October 1, 1990 in Newark, New Jersey to parents Dexter L. and Sheronne Strickland.
+Strickland was born on October 1, 1990, in Newark, New Jersey, to parents Dexter L. and Sheronne Strickland.
 He attended the St. Patrick schooling system, all the way through his senior year of high school.
 Strickland was a standout guard in high school as he led them to three consecutive state tournament championships.
 He scored a career high of 20 points in one of the championship games.
 As a junior, he competed in the 2008 Elite 24 All-Star Game.
 In November 2008, he signed a National Letter of Intent to play college basketball for the University of North Carolina.

 Following his senior year, Strickland was named a McDonald's All-American.
 He finished as the #4 Prep Player in the US via USA Today's National Rankings.
 He also earned first-team Parade All-American honors.